JeffBennett1920/DBFoundations-Module07/README.md

 #### **When to Use a SQL UDF**
 UDFs are used to craft a bespoke function not available in SQL Server as a built-in function, and particularly one which is expected to be used frequently.
 UDFs can be used to provide a single calculated value (for example, a total discounted order price quote) or a calculated value which can be applied to a value in each record of a table.
 UDFs enable code to be written once and used often, either as a stand-alone function or as a component of a larger query or function.
-It should be noted, however, that in some cases a view with simpler syntax might be preferable to a given UDF, providing a more readily comprehensible or efficient alternative to a function.
+It should be noted, though, that in some cases a view with simpler syntax might be preferable to a given UDF, providing a more readily comprehensible or efficient alternative to a function.

 #### **Scalar, Inline and Multi-Statement Functions**
 Functions range from the simpler to the more complex variety: